mitmedialab/PRG-Group-Map/README.md

 The acceptable values for project names are pulled from objects defined elsewhere in the project (which is part of the reason why Typescript is so useful to us).

 Below we outline how you can locate and update these definitions.
-Please do so for projects you work on,
+Please do so for the projects you work on, especially those that you are a _main_ contributor to.

 ##### Locating a project definition

 The easiest way to locate a project definition is to highlight it's name and click `⌘ Cmd` + `↑ Shift` + `F` (maybe `Ctrl` + `↑ Shift` + `F` on Windows) to find it's usages in the project.

-Locate the usage within a file inside of the `categories/themes/`.
+Locate the usage within a file inside of the `categories/themes/` directory.
 It will be used in one of the manners outlined below:

 - [Inline Project Summary -- defined in a single line within object passed to `theme(...)`]()
 - [Local Project Details -- defined within an object passed to `theme(...)`]()
 - [Exteneral Project Details -- defined within an object passed to `project(...)`]()

--
+Make sure to also check out [how typescript can help you]() to fill out a projects details correctly.

 ##### Inline Project Summary

 The minimum information you can provided about a project is simply a summary about it.
 This will look like following (within the `projects` object passed to the `theme()` function):